sot/cheta/docs/pseudo_msids.rst

   or application of a function to any other MSID.
 * Support for 5-minute and daily stats also included.

-See the `Built-in computed MSIDs and API`_ section for a list of the available computed MSIDs.
+See the :ref:`computed-msids` section for a list of the available computed MSIDs.

 See the `DAWG computed MSIDs notebook